 NOTE 2: The HTTP client always sends the HTTP requests to an HTTP proxy.
 Annex A of 3GPP TS 24.482 [24] indicates how the HTTP proxy forwards the HTTP request to the HTTP server.

-To download a file from the media storage function on the controlling MCData function, the media storage client on the MCData client:
+To download a file from the media storage function on the MCData content server, the media storage client:

-1) shall generate an HTTP GET request as specified in IETF RFC 7230 [22] and IETF RFC 7231 [23] with a Request-URI set to an absolute URI identifying the URL of the file being requested from the media storage function on the controlling MCData function; and
+1) shall generate an HTTP GET request as specified in IETF RFC 7230 [22] and IETF RFC 7231 [23] with a Request-URI set to an absolute URI identifying the URL of the file being requested from the media storage function on the MCData content server; and

-2) shall send the HTTP GET request towards the media storage function on the controlling MCData function.
+2) shall send the HTTP GET request towards the media storage function on the MCData content server.

 On receipt of a HTTP 200 OK response containing the requested file, the MCData client shall notify the user or application that the file has been successfully downloaded.